ahmadbenos/Todo-List/README.md

 # Todo-List
-A todo-list using vanilla JS and bootstrap for some styling
+A todo-list using vanilla JS and bootstrap for some styling.

-<i>localStorage part of this project retrieved from DevEd on youtube.</i>
+<h3> Live Demo: </h3>

 <b>Skills learned from this project:</b>
 - adding and deleting items from the local storage

-twitter: @ahmadbenos